lhu540507/lhu540507/README.md

 <h2> Languages and tools i use</h2>

 <p>
-you know what, im just gonna put C/C++ and Rust here, oh wait i use cachyos btw :wq
+you know what, im just gonna put C/C++ and Rust here, oh wait i use cachyos btw☝️🤓 :wq
 </p>